Teosche/nn-comparison/README.md

 - **Quaternion Neural Networks**: Networks that leverage quaternions to represent and process multidimensional data.
 - **Levenberg-Marquardt Optimized Quaternion Networks**: Quaternion networks that utilize the Levenberg-Marquardt algorithm to potentially accelerate training and improve convergence.

+The dataset used for these studies is a dataset of falls and daily activities, derived from the "UMAFall: A Multisensor Dataset for the Research on Automatic Fall Detection" study.
+This dataset includes movement traces acquired through systematic emulation of predefined Activities of Daily Life (ADLs) and falls.
+Details of the study are cited below.

 ## Objectives

 The primary goal of this project is to demonstrate that quaternion neural networks, when combined with the Levenberg-Marquardt optimization algorithm, can outperform both standard real-valued networks and quaternion networks using standard backpropagation in terms of training speed and accuracy.